xcepti0n/vaibhavbhatia.net/content/posts/this-website-setup/user-interface/index.md

     - NOTE: PowerShell and Windows PowerShell are different applications.
 - Run command `hugo version` on Powershell terminal to confirm that hugo is working.

-**Alternative 1: Using this website git repository as base**
+**Approach 1: Using this website git repository as base**

-I will only recommend this if you are new all commands and stuff.
-If you know a bit about it checkout alterative 2 below.
+I would recommend this if you are new to all commands and stuff.
+But If you know a bit around computers and creating websites, I would suggest checking out approach 2 below.
 - Fork my repo from git: https://github.com/xcepti0n/vaibhavbhatia.net/
 - Choose name of your repo to your domain or something of your liking.
 - Use `git clone <your-repository-link.git>` to clone your repository locally.